 Does your Mary like a little jam?
 Is your little boy blue when he can’t bust out a tune?

-Little Bo Beats is a new program providing educational music classes for babies to 5 year olds in the lower Blue Mountains and in Penrith.
+Little Bo Beats provides educational music classes for babies to pre-schoolers in the Blue Mountains and in Penrith.
 Our goal is to expose young children and their caregivers to quality music education, while also having a whole lot of fun!

 Our program has been written by a local music teacher and musician with a music education degree and over ten years’ teaching experience.
 We aim to instil the beginnings of music theory including concepts such as beat, rhythm, tempo, dynamics, pitch, song structure, melody, harmony and timbre (how different instruments sound).